-Each student will create a body of work in which the emphasis will be on a variety of materials and processes including: drawing, design, relief printmaking, painting and additive sculpture.
-All visual problems will address the specific guidelines within the Massachusetts Visual Art Curriculum Frameworks and the Masconomet Art Department's list of; "Elements of Art and Principles of Design" (see Attachment 1).
-All honors students will also be required to complete four additional art historical projects-research papers and/or PowerPoint presentations and replications of artists' works.
-They will also be responsible for maintaining a personal sketchbook.
+Each student will create a series of hands-on projects (both 2D and 3D), which address the specific guidelines within the Massachusetts Visual Art Curriculum Frameworks and the Masconomet Art Department's list of "Elements of Art and Principles of Design" (see Attachment 1).
+Some projects will address singular objectives, while others will tackle combinations of objectives.
 Major units in the following areas will be explored: